NYUAD-IM/artintel/Projects.md

 - Required documentation (include on project site or separate page):
   - Name of your project
   - What inspired you to make this work?
-  - How does the content of your work related to some of the concepts we've covered in class?
+  - How does the content of your work relate to some of the concepts we've covered in class?
   - What tools did you use?
 How did the tools affect your creative process?
 (If you found the tools limiting you can also comment on that.)
     - For text to image and related techniques, include the prompts that you used